TcMenu/IoAbstraction/README.md

 ## SwitchInput - buttons that are debounced with event based callbacks

 This class provides an event based approach to handling switches and rotary encoders.
-It full debounces switches before calling back your event handler and handles both repeat key and held down states.
-In the case of rotary encoders an interrupt on PIN_A is required, as the library needs to react very quickly; it is also important to make sure you have no long running tasks, or you'll miss the delayed rise.
+It fully de-bounces encoders and switches before calling back your event handler, while handling press, release, repeat key and held down states.
+It is however important to make sure you have no long-running tasks, or you'll miss the delayed rise.
 Note that this component also uses task manager.

 Before doing anything else, you must add taskManager's run loop to your loop method, and your loop method must not do any long delay calls.